ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/nft-processing/metadata-parsing.md

 6. `symbol` - Optional.
 UTF8 string.
 The symbol of the token - e.g. "XMPL".
 Used in the form "You received 99 XMPL".
 7. `decimals` - Optional.
 If not specified, 9 is used by default.
 UTF8 encoded string with number from 0 to 255.
 The number of decimals the token uses - e.g. 8, means that the token amount must be divided by 100000000 to get its custom representation.
 8. `amount_style` - Optional.
 Necessary for external applications to understand the format of displaying the number of tokens.
  - "n" - Displays the number of jettons as-is.
-For example, if a user has 100 tokens with 0 decimals, it displays "100 tokens."
+For example, if a user has 100 tokens with 0 decimals, it displays "100 tokens".
  - "n-of-total" - Displays the number of jettons relative to the total supply.
-If totalSupply = 1000 and a user holds 100 jettons, it is displayed as "100 of 1000."
+If totalSupply = 1000 and a user holds 100 jettons, it is displayed as "100 of 1000".
  - "%" - Displays jettons as a percentage of the total supply.
-If totalSupply = 1000 and a user holds 100 jettons, it is displayed as "10%."
+If totalSupply = 1000 and a user holds 100 jettons, it is displayed as "10%".
 9. `render_type` - Optional.
 Required by external applications to understand which group a token belongs to and how to display it.
  - "currency" - Displays as a currency (default value).
- - "game" - Displays as an NFT while also considering the `amount_style`
+ - "game" - Displays as an NFT while also considering the `amount_style`.